Transcript Upload

 Interview Details

-During the Upload step, fill in your interview metadata:
+In the Interview Details step, fill in your interview metadata:

 | Field | Required | Description |